Patras railway station: History

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

-The station also serves as the starting point of the TRAINOSE bus services that connects Patras with Aigio and Kiato via Diakoptos, where the starting point of Odontotos is located.
-The railway response takes place at these three stations with the Athens Suburban Railway.
-The trains of the latter run on the line Airport-Patras, the construction of which has been completed to Rododafni Achaia.
+The station also serves as the starting point of the Hellenic Train bus services that connects Patras with Kiato via Diakopto, where the starting point of Odontotos is located.
+The railway response takes place at Kiato station with the Athens Suburban Railway.
+The trains of the latter run on the line Airport-Patras, the construction of which has been completed to Rododafni, Achaia.

 Facilities

 The station lies in central Patras between Othonos-Amalias Avenue and the north port.
 It is a small concrete building, typical of the 1950s, without any modern facilities.
 Beside the station, there is a restaurant and a cafeteria.
 There is only a single platform and two meter gauge rail tracks.
 After the completion of the new railway line the station will move to another more spacious building, but still, there are no publicly available data regarding the location and the architectural design of the new station.